pervognsen/bitwise/README.md

 To keep things fun for myself and viewers, the streams will frequently alternate between different development tracks.
 In a given week, streams might alternate between the primary software and hardware development tasks, but you can expect streams on random, hopefully interesting side topics to be commonplace.
+If you're not interested in some topics, there will hopefully be others you find interesting.

 Most streams will be focused on live coding but others will be in a more traditional, semi-prepared presentation format.